Theories about religion

-Sociological and anthropological theories about religion generally attempt to explain the origin and function of religion.
+Sociological, psychological, and anthropological theories about religion generally attempt to explain the origin and function of religion.
 These theories define what they present as universal characteristics of religious belief and practice.

 History

 From presocratic times, ancient authors advanced prescientific theories about religion.

-Herodotus (484 – 425 BCE) saw the gods of Greece as the same as the gods of Egypt.
-Euhemerus (about 330 – 264 BCE) regarded gods as excellent historical persons whom admirers eventually came to worship.
+Herodotus (484–425 BCE) saw the gods of Greece as the same as the gods of Egypt.
+Euhemerus (about 330–264 BCE) regarded gods as excellent historical persons whom admirers eventually came to worship.